 Yeah, and I appreciate you bringing that up because that is a form of queerness, you know, push back against institutions.
-And the other thing that I've been, I guess, really just having in my mind and still kind of like unpacking is that in Sikhi we're not supposed to pray to pictures what we do have pictures but nobody ever questions that like if the gurus look that masculine.
+And the other thing that I've been, I guess, really just having in my mind and still kind of like unpacking is that in Sikhi we're not supposed to pray to pictures, but we do have pictures, but nobody ever questions that- like if the Gurus look that masculine.
 Like nobody really knows that.
-What if gurus didn't look that masculine, they were femme.
+What if Gurus didn't look that masculine, they were femme.
 But the people who drew them were operating in the sense of binary.
-And then we grew up, you know, putting those two things together, that Guru Nanak Dev ji, this picture, that's how he looks.
+And then we grew up- you know, putting those two things together, that Guru Nanak Dev Ji- this picture- that's how he looks.
 But nobody really knows how he looked.
-And I think that has really helped me like expand.
+And I think that has really helped me like, expand.
 Like I still have a picture at home, that's like the oldest thing I have from when I moved out from home.
-But I really like try to remind myself that we don't know if they had nail polish, maybe they had makeup, I don't know, you know.
-And that really helped disconnect that binary from the gurus that have been placed on them, that I guess that's how I feel.
+But I really like, try to remind myself that we don't know if they had nail polish, maybe they had makeup, I don't know, you know.
+And that really helped disconnect that binary from the Gurus that have been placed on them, that I guess that's how I feel.

 Yeah, sure.
-Yeah, I'm like reading this book, Royals and Rebels, and so they're talking about, like, I haven't finished it yet, but they're talking about how like a lot of the Sikh gurus were like royalty, you know, the idea was to establish sovereignty.
+Yeah, I'm like reading this book, Royals and Rebels, and so they're talking about, like, I haven't finished it yet, but they're talking about how like a lot of the Sikh Gurus were like royalty, you know, the idea was to establish sovereignty.
 And so they also were really tied to bejeweling themselves and dressing up and all of that.
 So yeah, and then going back to how you talked about not wanting it to be an authoritative relationship, because that also then allows patriarchy, right, to also then continue.
 And so it's like all of these things are sort of said in our in our sort of social circles and in our societies that we're like, this is not making sense, you know?
 Yeah, Yeah.
 So what's your relationship with the larger Sikh community?

-Um, I think it's, I, I'm trying to build community with queer Sikhs than the larger Sikh community.
+Um, I think it's- I, I'm trying to build community with queer Sikhs [rather] than the larger Sikh community.
 I think for a very long time I tried getting the approval, maybe validation and trying to fit in.
-But unfortunately I think the larger Sikh community is very capitalist and very homophobic and transphobic.
-And it now feels like it's, you know, jinda, like you grow up and you're like, oh my God, I was breathing this air.
+But, unfortunately I think the larger Sikh community is very casteist and very homophobic and transphobic.
+And it- it now feels like it's- you know, da- like you grow up and you're like, oh my god, I was breathing this air.
 How was I breathing?
-And I feel that when I'm in very like cishet, Punjabi, Sikh spaces, I'm like, oh my god, this is what I'll do so hard because they're very dysregulated bodies and practicing a whole different, almost like a hypocrite version of Sikhi you know like going to Gurdwara and you know doing paath or something and Keertan Karaliya [having taken part in keertan] like that kind of stuff is known as that is what they know you know in the US especially like when you get a house they do this kirtan thing or akand paath then din chalda [the day begins], right? and it's about showing your house, how big the house is.
+And I feel that when I'm in very like cishet, Panjabi, Sikh spaces, I'm like, oh my god, this is why it was so hard because they're very dysregulated bodies and practicing a whole different, almost like a hypocrite version of Sikhi you know like going to Gurdwaara and you know doing paath or something and keertan karaliya [having taken part in keertan] like that kind of stuff is known as- that is what they know, you know?
+In the US especially like when you get a house, they do this Keertan thing or Akand Paath, tin din chalda [three-day event], right?
+And it's about showing your house, how big the house is.
 And so like I grew up with these people.